 Readers, what are your housing price forecasts for 2023 and why?
 Are you planning on hunting for deals in 2023?
 What would cause you to sell your property in 2023?

-If you want to invest in real estate more surgically, take a look at Fundrise.
+If you want to invest in real estate more surgically and dollar-cost average into a weak market, take a look at Fundrise.
 I just had an hour-long conversation with Ben Miller, CEO of Fundrise.
 Its income fund is generating an 8%+ yield.
 Further, Fundrise is using its existing cash to hunt for distressed deals with 12-14% yields.
 Our views about 2023 housing prices are very similar.